-We offer seven certifications that recognize knowledge and competency, including the Project Management Professional (PMP)® credential held by more than 590,000 practitioners worldwide.
+We offer seven certifications that recognize knowledge and competency, including the Project Management Professional (PMP)® certification held by nearly 650,000 practitioners worldwide.
 Salaries and career opportunities for credential holders show that employers recognize the value delivered by trained practitioners.
 Learn more.

 PMI's standards for project, program and portfolio management are the most widely recognized standards in the profession — and increasingly the model for project management in business and government.

 They are developed and updated by thousands of PMI volunteers with experience in every type of project, and provide a common language for project management around the world.
 Learn more.

 Much of our activity takes place in 280 geographic chapters that are open to PMI members and led by volunteers.
 Participate to enjoy events, meet new peers, network and share your knowledge and experience.
 Learn more about our chapters and volunteers.